Step-Parent Adoption Laws

-When you hire a seasoned step-parent adoption attorney in California, they can help ease your anxieties and walk you through the adoption process so you know what to expect and how long it will take to, hopefully, formalize your parental relationship with your step-child.
+When you hire a seasoned family law attorney in California, they can help ease your anxieties and walk you through the adoption process so you know what to expect and how long it will take to, hopefully, formalize your parental relationship with your step-child.

 California Law Governing Step-Parent Adoption

 According to California Family Code § 9000, the adoption of a stepchild requires the written consent of the other birth parent.
 Without consent, the only other option is to get a court order terminating the other biological parent’s parental rights.
 To start this process, a step-parent seeking to adopt a child of the step-parent’s spouse or domestic partner can file a formal petition with a family law court to be recognized as the legal parent of their step-child.

 When you file a petition for step-parent adoption, it is important to understand that you are asking the court for permission to become legally responsible for the welfare of your step-child, or step-children.
 This means that upon successful adoption, your step-child will become your child under the law.

 Investigation is Required Before Your Adoption is Finalized

 Some step-parents are surprised to discover that county and state officials will conduct a thorough investigation of your background (including a criminal background check via fingerprinting) before approving a step-parent adoption.
 The investigation is conducted because government officials want to ensure that your adoption will be in the best interests of your step-child.

 There are some documents you will be asked to produce during the investigation, including: